 - Character Development: Lenore.
 In the first issues she doesn't really seem to know that she is doing evil things, but later she is quite aware of it and she actually likes it.
 This is heavily implied in issue #13 where she declares that her dream is to have her own personal army of small Indian boys and to take over the world, while she's smiling mischievously.

 - Chronic Pet Killer: Whenever Lenore gets hold of any kind of animal, it doesn't end well.

 - The Cloud Cuckoolander Was Right: Many instances in which Lenore is indeed right, no matter how absurd they can be.

 - Comedic Lolicon: Mr. Gosh.
-It's definitely Played for Laughs, but letting the joke aside, the guy is obviously obsessed with a ten year old girl, physically speaking, as Lenore is probably much older mentally than she looks, even though she doesn't show it.Ragamuffin: Look, man, I don't know what your problem is, but your reign of harassment ends now or I'll cut you, bitch.
+It's definitely Played for Laughs, but letting the joke aside, the guy is obviously obsessed with a ten year old girl.Ragamuffin: Look, man, I don't know what your problem is, but your reign of harassment ends now or I'll cut you, bitch.

 She's a ten year old girl anyway.
 You even realize how creepy you are?